Shadowsong27/auto-ontology-learner/README.md

 Ontology Population.
 Retrieved from https://pdfs.semanticscholar.org/5f4e/b3e0ee8e0e6e842d1b855bb6ef22dbc098e0.pdf

+The first approach relies on the statistical significance of a word.

+The second approach can be further divided into supervised and unsupervised approaches (refer to https://explosion.ai/blog/part-of-speech-pos-tagger-in-python)

-To achieve automation, unsupervised approach is better.
+To achieve automation, unsupervised approach is more appropriate.

-Common used algorithms are:
+Analysis of common algorithms:
 1. tf-idf
 2. TextRank [davidadamojr/TextRank](https://github.com/davidadamojr/TextRank/)
 3. RAKE [aneesha/RAKE](https://github.com/aneesha/RAKE) | [csurfer/rake-nltk](https://github.com/csurfer/rake-nltk)
+4. n-gram
+5. pos tagger (based on syntactical regex example provided by NLTK, search for regex for tags)

 ### Algorithm: tf-idf

 The article proposed the usage of TF-IDF algorithm to identify domain specific term, which then be applied to both text categorization and keywords extraction, despite the boost in performance is limited.
 To be consise, after generating the respective sets of TF-IDF scores for both general text and domain text, if the score from domain text is significantly higher than that of the general text (20% threshold stated in paper).